darkronin/scriptKGS/README.md

 # scriptKGS
 scripts for ShinKGS

 a generic project-folder to collect and store in one place bookmarklets that aim to enrich the ShinKGS experience.
-In bold the recommended ones:
+Some examples:
  - color-coded chat, with censoring and anti-flood system: `ccchat++.js`
  - stone sounds `stones.js`
  - auto-decline undo requests `noundo.js`